Jojo Babie Puts On See-Through Bodysuit In New Instagram Pic

-Jojo Babie shared a new selfie to her Instagram page earlier today.
-She wore a see-through bodysuit for the occasion.
+Jojo Babie shared a new selfie to her Instagram page earlier today wearing a see-through bodysuit for the occasion.
+For one reason or another, however, this share has since been removed from the platform.

 The ensemble featured a high crew neckline and 1/2-length sleeves.
-The neckline was dark black.
-The sleeves also had frilly accents that added a flirty touch.
+The neckline was dark black, and the sleeves also had frilly accents that added a flirty touch.
 Not only that, the bodysuit was see-through and made of sheer, black fabric.
 It had tiny polka-dots throughout.
-Not only that, it had a super high cut at the bottom that was risqué.
-It left the sides of her hips bare, and likely her derriere too.
+It also had a super high cut at the bottom that left the sides of her hips bare, and likely her derriere too.

-The stunner posed in a short hallway in front of a white door.
+In the photo, which has since been taken down, the stunner posed in a short hallway in front of a white door.
 She leaned on the wall and raised her left hand for the selfie.
 Her phone had a gray phone case on it.
 At the same time, she placed her right hand on her hips.
 Jojo positioned herself in such a way to emphasize her right hip and crossed one leg in front.

 Jojo wore her hair down in a right side part.
 Her locks fell in front of her chest, which partially censored her figure for the shot.
 Even so, her cleavage was still on full display.
-Her sparkling belly button ring could also be seen.
-She didn’t wear any other accessories.
+Her sparkling belly button ring could also be seen, and she didn’t wear any other accessories.

 The model’s makeup included purple eyeshadow, dark lashes, and a small cat-eye.
 Her lipstick was light pink and her manicure was matching.

 The room she was in had off-white walls and brown carpet.
 Light streamed into the space and lit up the door behind Jojo.
-The corner of the room wasn’t decorated, and the focal point was all on the model.
+The corner of the room wasn’t decorated, and the focus was all on the model.

 The sensation’s many followers took to the comments section to gush about her good looks.